TomLi515/EAN_AAAI/README.md

 ## **EAN: An Efficient Attention Module Guided by Normalization for Deep Neural Networks**.

-This is part of the code about Image Classification from my paper **EAN: An Efficient Attention Module Guided by Normalization for Deep Neural Networks**.
+This is part of the code about Image Classification task from my paper **EAN: An Efficient Attention Module Guided by Normalization for Deep Neural Networks**.
 The paper was accepted to AAAI-2024.
 The link to the conference is https://ojs.aaai.org/index.php/AAAI/article/view/28093.

 ## CNNs for image classification
 ### Requirement